 Similarly to the basic mode, when you power the system up, all delays default to 0, corresponding to input 1, and only when you momentarily flip the toggle switch down and again up, the stored delay setup is recalled.
 Because no external envelopes are used, you need to keep the toggle switch turned up, in the gate on -position for playing in order to get the note start trigger signal, the gate signal, for the envelope generator.
-Note that the gate trigger signal has to be connected from an external source.
+Note that the gate signal is only available from the Eurorack bus.